-Juvenile law is different from adult criminal law for many reasons.
+Juvenile law is different from adult criminal cases for many reasons.
 The goal here is not punishment, but rather rehabilitation.
 The courts are careful not to place a stigma or label on juveniles.

 The Department of Juvenile Justice (DJJ) is involved in every case and makes a recommendation to the court for sentencing.
 Additionally, the Florida Rules of Criminal Procedure are not used.
 Instead, the juvenile courts use the Florida Rules of Juvenile Procedure which vary drastically.

 This determination is made by a Detention Risk Assessment Instrument (DRAI) prepared by DJJ.
 As of July 2019, the DRAI has been amended to account for the Child’s right to counsel, allegations of abuse, prior contact with DJJ, and the State Attorney’s recommendation of release, among other things.
 Ensuring that your Child is represented at the detention hearing could be important in whether your Child is detained or released.

 It is important not to delay in hiring experienced representation.
-Attorney Brandon Gans is a former juvenile prosecutor.
+Central Florida Attorney Brandon Gans is a former juvenile prosecutor.
 Prior to that, he worked with the Department of Juvenile Justice.

 Brandon Gans is an exceptional criminal defense attorney!!
 I was charged with possession and with Brandon’s extreme attentiveness to my individual needs and necessities to fulfill my case, it was dismissed!
 Gans Law comes HIGHLY recommended in my book.
 Brandon has a uniquely creative way of thinking outside the box and that is only one asset he used to produce stress-free results!